Go to Studio

 document_ids string[] required

-The Google Doc IDs to read.
-Use the built-in Google Drive Picker to select one or multiple documents.
-Supports multi-select.
+Document IDs — List of Google Docs document IDs to read.
+Use the built-in Google Drive Picker to select one or several documents.
+Accepts an array or a comma-separated string for backward compatibility.

 document_names string[]

-Display names of the selected documents.
-Auto-filled when documents are selected via the Picker.
+Document names — Display names of the selected documents.
+Auto-filled by the Picker.
+Used in the output payload for readability.

 output_type select default: markdown